 Tell me about despair, yours, and I will tell you mine.

+Meanwhile the world goes on.
 Meanwhile the sun and the clear pebbles of the rain

 are moving across the landscapes,